Sheep-y/CocoDoc/readme.md

 CocoDoc: HTML App builder
 =========================

-CocoDoc is a Java GUI program designed to build single file web documents and web applications from multiple files.
+CocoDoc is a desktop utility program designed to build single file web documents and web applications from multiple files.

+Java 1.8.0u40 or upper must be installed.

 <!--

 For Developers
 --------------

-To build: Extract the jar, then use Ant to run "make" task of build.xml.
+To build: Extract the jar (or exe), then use Ant to run "make" task of build.xml.

 Documentation in doc folder.
 Source code in src folder.